georgemao/serverlesss-demos/build.md

 ## Step 2: Deploy the backend (Cognito IDP, Appsync API and Data tier) via CloudFormation

 1. Open the CloudFormation console and deploy the provided file `deploy.yml`.
-There will be 3 parameters you must specify: `APIName`, `APIKey`, `CognitoDomain`.
+There will be 3 parameters you must specify: `APIName`, `APIKeyExpiration`, `CognitoDomain`.

 - APIName: This can be any string
 - APIKeyExpiration: This is the expiration time for the API key.
 Must be a number.
 Enter an Epoch time that's at least 1 day in the future.
 Use https://www.epochconverter.com/